KricoTheOG/KricoTheOG/README.md

-- yo just an alien cam from neptune dc- krico_the_og
+- yo just an alien came from neptune dc- krico_the_og

 <!---
 KricoTheOG/KricoTheOG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.